sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Declare a function with the name of ReverseString with parameter.

 step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.
+If the condition is true then return not valid and go to step 7.

 step 4: Inside function declare a empty string variable ReversedString.